What component has

 aria-describedbyto ensure that the user is immediately aware of the prompt.

 - Automatically set focus to the first focusable element inside the dialog.
 Usually it is the least destructive action.
 It helps prevent users from accidentally confirming the destructive action, which cannot be undone.

 The list below will help you to keep in mind the necessary roles and attributes to make our components fully accessible in the particular cases in your interfaces.

-- W3 button examples has detailed information about the button accessible behavior.
+W3 modal alert dialog example has detailed information about the alerts accessible behavior.